Seven planting ideas from Chelsea Flower Show

 Cultivated weeds

-While weeds have been rebranded as heroes here at Chelsea - and there were examples aplenty in many of the gardens - there were also lots of ‘weed-like’ plants worth noting.
+While weeds were rebranded as heroes at Chelsea 2023 - and there were examples aplenty in many of the gardens - there were also lots of ‘weed-like’ plants worth noting.
 These are cultivated plants that still hark back to their humble origins, such as dead nettle lamiums or this Geranium pyrenaicum ‘Bill Wallis’.

 Perfectly placed growing in a nook next to the hearth on Cleve West’s Centrepoint garden, it echoes herb Robert (Geranium robertianum), also featured on the garden, with its small typical cranesbill flowers and more gentle sprawling habit.
 It has perhaps a slightly more impactful, more refined appearance.